Team5CSPB/hi5ive/FINAL_REPORT.md

 Frontend plans for the future involved creating some type of user authentication to login to the site and create users.
 The team wanted to create a separate section in the user profile page that would display the actual matches as well.
 In the future once these were done, together the team would work on expanding a match between two people to a match between larger groups of people based on interests.

+### Backend ###

+### Database ###

+We created a database using PostgreSQL and deployed it on render as a persistent development database.
+This includes all necessary tables and fields for accomplishing our project goals.
+We also implemented scripts for filling and testing the database with dummy data.

+Plans for the future were to implement more tracking fields, like more detailed location services, that could help narrow down the search for matches.
+As well as creating data cleaning protocols to ensure the safety of our data.

+The current bugs seem to be between deployment and the backend being filled with an old version of the database that made the routes unable to correctly request all data.

 ## Render Links
 [Hi5ive Flask](https://hi5ive-flask.onrender.com)